LukeGrahamLandry/franca/devlog.md

 - b.arg for loop conditions
 - confusion about `label:` immediately parsing another statement, so you have to jump to the label at the begining not the end.
 - conditional(): where you need to insert casts to unify the branches it's painful to make sure they go in the right blocks.
-- need to be careful with expressions that don't evaluate thier argument, just look at thier type

 ## (Jan 31)